patmakesapps/ollama-tool-bench/README.md

 # ollama-tool-bench

 A lightweight agentic framework for testing how well local Ollama models handle tool calling.
 Run it against any model before you build your project — find out fast which ones actually follow tool schemas, which ones hallucinate, and which ones fall apart.
 ---

+https://github.com/patmakesapps/LumaKit is the newer and better version of this repo redesigned with cleaner architecture and meant for long term projects.

+---